jibarra/icepicky.com/content/resume.md

 summary: "Jose Ibarra's resume covering previous project & development experience, publications, education, work experience, and strengths."
 ---

-This page is a representation of my current resume and work history of the past ten years.
+This page is my resume of my last ten years of experience.
 I've been a professional software engineer for over ten years, working on a variety of projects and technologies.

 As an intern and undergraduate student, I worked at Sandia National Labs and Arizona State University.
 As a professional software engineer, I've worked at General Motors, Gusto, and Bonusly.